What Is Modified Bitumen Roofing A Complete Guide

 Installation Process and Lifespan

-• EPDM: The large rubber sheets are fully adhered or mechanically attached, with seams sealed using specialized tapes and liquid adhesives.
-Its expected lifespan is also right around 20-30 years.
+- EPDM: Big rubber sheets, fully adhered or mechanically attached, seams sealed with special tapes and liquid adhesives.
+Figure 20-30 years out of it too.

 Understanding Lifespan, Cost, and Maintenance